pagkly/Zed/Investopedia3/Ratchet Effect Definition.md

 Ratchet Effect Definition
 ## What is the Ratchet Effect?

-The ratchet effect, a [Keynesian theory](https://www.investopedia.com/terms/k/keynesianeconomics.asp), states that once prices have risen in lockstep to a rise in [aggregate demand](https://www.investopedia.com/terms/a/aggregatedemand.asp), they do not always reverse when that [demand](https://www.investopedia.com/terms/d/demand.asp) falls.
+The ratchet effect, a [[Keynesian theory]](https://www.investopedia.com/terms/k/keynesianeconomics.asp), states that once prices have risen in lockstep to a rise in [[aggregate demand]](https://www.investopedia.com/terms/a/aggregatedemand.asp), they do not always reverse when that [[demand]](https://www.investopedia.com/terms/d/demand.asp) falls.

 ### Key Takeaways